Iraqi Forces Close In on Great Mosque Where Baghdadi Took ISIS Public

 The dense, winding neighborhoods of the old city pose a special danger, not just to soldiers but to civilians who are often held as human shields by ISIS, and facing a relentless assault by Iraqi and U.S.-led coalition forces.
 “The main obstacle we’re facing is civilians.
 Every time we advance there are a lot of people inside.
 We can’t use our artillery.
 We can’t use mortars,” says Qadem the federal policeman.
 Another policeman in the building later chimes in, “The front line isn’t a front line.”

 While the grand mosque is an icon of ISIS, some soldiers fighting in Mosul take a more practical view.
 For Wesam Kamel, another sergeant with the Federal Police, the mosque is an important symbol, but he sees more urgency to capture buildings with military utility.
-“The garage is more important,” he says, referring TO WHAT?
+“The garage is more important,” he says, referring to another more prosaic building nearby.

 The recapture of the great mosque will not signal the end of ISIS, and nor will it represent the liberation of Mosul.
 But it will strike a huge symbolic blow to the militant group as the long war to rid Iraq of them continues.